Galser/tf-nginx-module/examples/README.md

       "18.194.103.132",
     ]
     ```
     So, the module had created and provisioned set of 3 servers running basic Nginx web server.
 Let's check that our servers indeed can server web pages.
-Checking with [cURL](https://curl.haxx.se/)  one of the IPs from outputs, execute  :
+To test with [cURL](https://curl.haxx.se/)  one of the IPs from outputs, execute  :
     ```
     curl 18.184.53.176
     ```